 It turns out….
 Yes.
 It is worth bothering about.

 In Netflix US, the total number of titles is estimated to be around 5,632.
 On the other hand, Singapore Netflix only has 3,041 shows and movies.

 Source: Finder (updated June 2018)

 With such a big difference, it would be unfortunate if you couldn’t access American Netflix and miss so much of the content simply because you happen to be located in Singapore.

 A VPN service with servers in the US will bring all the content that you cannot otherwise get because of geo-restrictions.

-Watching American Netflix in Singapore for Free
+Watch American Netflix in Singapore for Free

 Netflix offers a free trial for 30 days.
-When you first sign up to the service, you won’t be charged until the 30-day trial period ends.
+When you first sign up for the service, you won’t be charged until the 30-day trial period ends.
 That’s a pretty good way to enjoy all the shows and movies for a whole month free of cost.